josue-quero/Student_Locator/README.md

-# Student_Locator
+# Student Locator V0.1
-A simple program which takes a high school certificate and determines the avarage grade of the student.
+A tool to filter and search for students that are in certain cities.